 Customer culture, a vote of confidence.

 Customer culture and customer trust are intimately linked.
 If your employees are convinced of your Customer Relationship strategy, they will be your best spokespeople.
 Take the time to train them to create a true customer culture that benefits both internally and externally.
 In addition, Eric Dadian, President of the AFRC (French Customer Relations Association) often repeats: “Customer engagement requires collaborative engagement”

 From a satisfied customer to an ambassador

-You have acquired it, you keep it, so now take advantage of this famous customer trust.
+You have acquired it, you keep it, so now take advantage of these famous customer trust and customer satisfaction.
 Indeed, a satisfied customer is a powerful ambassador for your brand.
 In general, keep in mind that a person has more trust in his or her peers than anyone else.
 And this is true in many sectors.
 Therefore, to transform your satisfied customers into ambassadors, you can, for example, rely on gamification actions, such as the “Spread the love” carried out with Efficy’s customers.
 Source : Efficy website

 Enjoy and be wary of social networks and review sites

 Social networks and review sites are, by their very nature, places of real-time expression.
 Consumers leave their impressions, and almost always in the heat of the moment.
 It is therefore a great source of information for the company.
 When a brand or product is recommended, its credibility increases dramatically.
 In return, you must manage the risks of damage to e-reputation to avoid bad buzz .
 This is the example of TripAdvisor, Amazon or Airbnb.
 Trust hangs in the balance!